-The doors to Central Nine opened in the fall of 1972 after a feasibility study was initiated in August, 1969.
-The school now consists of seven buildings including approximately 125,032 square feet of classrooms, laboratories, offices, and other instructional resource facilities on 65 acres.
+Central Nine's campus now consists of seven buildings, including approximately 125,032 square feet of classrooms, laboratories, offices, and other instructional resource facilities on 65 acres.
 It is designed to accommodate 850-900 students for each of its two sessions per day for a total of 1,700-1,800 total students.
-A building project was initiated in the fall of 2007 and phase one was completed in the summer of 2008.
-This phase of the building project added a new restaurant, more health science classrooms, a large group instruction room, and main office.
+A building project was initiated in the fall of 2007, and phase one was completed in the summer of 2008.
+This phase of the building project added a new restaurant, more health science classrooms, a large group instruction room, and a main office.
 There were several program area upgrades included in this project.
 A second phase of our building project began in March of 2009 and includes more program and facility upgrades.
 Phase two was completed in the summer of 2009.
 Phase three of our building project started in May of 2010 and was finished at the end of the 2010/2011 school year.